vidyaneela/PingPongGame/README.md

 # PingPongGame

 ## Aim:
-To develop a ping pong game using C# program in unity .
+To develop a ping pong game using C# program in unity.

 ## Algorithm: